v1.0.0 · Open Source · MIT License

 SQLite Persistence

-All results saved to SQLite automatically.
-Query, filter, export to CSV/JSON, and build comparison charts over time.
+All results saved automatically.
+Query, filter, export to CSV or JSON, and build comparison charts over time.

 sqlite3